Summiting Cradle Mountain was at the top of my Tasmania bucket list.

 Marions Lookout to Dove Lake Boatshed

-The final section of your Cradle Mountain summit track will depend on how much energy you have.
+The final stretch of the Cradle Mountain summit hike depends on how much energy you’ve got left — we had none!

 With our eyes on the prize (er, beer, and pizza), we wanted the quickest trail down to Dove Lake.